-This transfer of the personal inadequacy to ‘the institution’ is similar in the smaller ecosystem of the company.
-Organizational toxicity, teams that don’t work, decisions not followed up, all these don’t fall from the sky and can hardily be attributed to external circumstances out of our control.
+This transfer of personal inadequacy to ‘the institution’ is similar in the smaller ecosystem of the company.
+Organizational toxicity, teams that don’t work, decisions not followed up, these don’t all fall from the sky and can hardly be attributed to external circumstances, out of our control.
 The problem is most likely inside.

 By diverting the focus (or the blame) to ‘the entity’ (structure, process, culture, leadership) we are most likely externalizing the problem and absolving ourselves from all sins.
 Not terribly good critical thinking.

-By the way, there is no ‘they’ either (‘Can anybody dispel the mystery for me, please?
-Who are ‘they’? ’)
+By the way, there is no ‘they’ either.

 Yes, there is a group effect, a critical mass, a social copying (‘Homo Imitans’ ) that multiply both the shortcomings and the progressive achievements.
 But this is triggered by us, ourselves, the greater exporters and externalizers, from us to the collective.
-Far form me to dismiss this.
-My consulting work is based upon mastering the large scale of things in the organization: change, leadership, transformation, And these are ‘masses’ (using same Ortega’s terminology), ‘network effects’ if you want a fancier term..
+Far from me to dismiss this.
+My consulting work is based upon mastering the large scale of things in the organization: change, leadership, transformation, And these are ‘masses’ (using the same Ortega’s terminology), ‘network effects’ if you want a fancier term.